 Readers tracking broader market timing may also review crypto market news for shifts in Ethereum fees, policy developments, or DeFi sentiment that could affect launch conditions.

-SEERDEX currently shows a public sale window from 2026-05-27 to 2026-09-02, with pricing at 0.0005 and payment in USDT.
+SEERDEX currently shows a public sale window from 10 June 2026 to 25 December 2026, with pricing at 0.0005 and payment in ETH, USDT, USDC, BNB, bank card.
 The useful takeaway is that the basic entry route is simple, but several practical terms remain undisclosed, including round structure, caps, contribution limits, and vesting

 A direct website raise can be convenient, but it also increases the need to confirm wallet connection safety, sale contract details, and post-sale distribution rules.
 Readers should not assume those protections are present unless they are clearly published.